stibits-inc/bitcoin/src/stib/ReadMe.md

 ##description
  this command hold all custom messages developped for stibits. for now :
-	- hd addresses generation from a public key
+	- hd addresses generation from an extended public key
-	- get utxos from a public key
- this list is open and it can grow.
+	- get utxos from an extended public key this list is open and it can grow.